istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 ## Check what's installed

 The `istioctl` command saves the `IstioOperator` CR that was used to install Istio in a copy of the CR named `installed-state`.
-You can inspect this CR if you lose track of what is installed in a cluster.
-For example, use the command below to dump its content into the file `installed-state.yaml` for further inspection:
+If you lose track of what is installed in a cluster, you can inspect this CR.
+For example, dump its content into a YAML file using the following command:

 {{< text bash >}}
 $ kubectl -n istio-system get IstioOperator installed-state -o yaml > installed-state.yaml